nextensio/docs/content/en/Architecture/policyattr/_index.md

 As with the templates above, these sample policies for each use case are based on each of the two methods :
 * using all match values encapsulated within the policy itself (ie., there is no reference configuration data required).
-Looked at another way, attributes and their match values that would be entered into the AppGroup or Host configuration are instead entered directly into match statements in the corresponding policies.
+Looked at another way, attributes and their match values that would be entered into the AppGroup or App configuration are instead entered directly into match statements in the corresponding policies.
 These samples can be used for small deployments.
 * using match values from configured data.
 By taking attribute match values from a configuration file instead being specified directly in a policy enables writing policies in a compact and generic way.
 These samples can be used for large deployments.

 These sample policies are also accompanied by the user attributes and associated values assumed.
-For policies using AppGroup or Host attributes configuration data, those attributes together with match values assumed are included.
+For policies using AppGroup or App attributes configuration data, those attributes together with match values assumed are included.
 Since Nextensio policies deal with attributes, they have to go hand-in-hand for full context.